FREQUENTLY ASKED QUESTIONS

 Q: How far in advance do I need to book?
 A: It varies.
 Holidays and high season are booked early by the prudent traveler.
 We make it easy for you to see our availability with secure online booking and our calendar right on our website.

 Q: How many people can you take?
 A: We are licensed and can easily accommodate up to six (6) people for our Day Adventures.
-Our two (2) private cabins are limited to 2 guests each for our Overnight Escapes and Dry Tortugas Getaways.
+Overnight Escapes and Dry Tortugas Getaways max are 5 and based on size/age/gender.

 Q. Where do we go?
 A: It depends on how much time you will be on board and what the weather and seas are doing.
 We will advise you of top locations based on what your activity preference is.
-See our map of our most common destinations on our website.
+See our full descriptions of various locations that we travel to - see REEF & ISLANDS tab.

 Q: What equipment can I use?
 A: Based on your request and time allowed, you can use following: Snorkel mask & snorkel, fins & vests (Women sizes 5-10 Men sizes 7-13), Paddle Boards: 2 available (a 10' and 11') with paddles, Kayaks: 2 - 2 persons kayak w/paddles, Aqua Lily Pad: A 12'x8' floating pad.